-The Board is responsible for the implementation of the Company's strategy, plans and policies, the monitoring of operational and financial performance, the assessment of financial, business and operational risks.
+The Board is ultimately responsible for the company's strategy, risks, plans and policies and financial performance.
+The GFS UK Management Committee: implements the company's strategy, plans and policies; monitors the operational and financial performance; and assesses the financial, business and operational risks of AIPL on behalf of the Board.